ministryofjustice/moj-frontend/docs/style-guide.md

 The reference assigned to a person on probation in NDelius.
 Not NDelius number, case number or CRN number.

 The initialism is likely to be familiar to NDelius users without needing to be spelt out.
-The format is 1 or 2 characters and then 6 numbers for example ‘RG510812’ or ‘R510812’.
+The format is 1 character and then 6 numbers for example ‘R510812’.

 {% endaccordionSection %}
 {% accordionSection "D" %}